HikaruN2525/HikaruN2525.github.io-Release/README.md

-# About this repository & its creator：レポジトリと作成者について
+# About this repository & its creator

 This repository contains a collection of Python and R codes that I have created and use in my research activities.